Indian Valley Campus News

 Medical AssistingAccording to the U. S. Department of Labor’s Occupational Outlook Handbook, medical assisting is expected to be one of the 10 fastest growing occupations and students who successfully complete the two-year Medical Assisting Program are in high demand.
 The College of Marin program offers a choice of three certificate options: Administrative, Clinical and Administrative / Clinical.
 In addition, a state-certified Phlebotomy course is now being offered.

 Multimedia StudiesStudents learn to link content, technology and creative vision with emerging technologies.
 Each course provides hands-on experience for professional advancement, career related training, and transfer preparation for university degrees and develops the creative process through project-based learning that prepares students to be resourceful, independent and meet the expectations of multimedia careers.
 For information, contact Derek Wilson, Instructor, Multimedia Studies Program Coordinator: (415) 457-8811, ext.
-8255; or visit the program website.
+8255.
 See the program video here.

 The Marin Simulation CenterThe College of Marin has partnered with the health care and emergency providers in the community to create and operate the Marin Simulation Center, a state of the art medical training simulation project that provides nursing students from COM, Dominican and Sonoma State with hands-on experience in real life medical situations.
 Kaiser Permanente San Rafael, Novato Community Hospital and Marin General, co-founders of the center also use the site for nurses’ professional development.
 For information about COM’s nursing program, contact Joan Rinaldi, Administrative Assistant, Health Sciences Dept.: (415) 457.8811 x7319.